 The manufacturer’s engineers collaborate with the architect and installation contractors to provide a comprehensive design.
-The panel, tube interconnects; supply and return pipes, manifolds and mechanical system design are provided in a clear set of plans for the installing contractors.
-Therma-HEXX provides an onsite instructor to train and certify the first time mechanical and hardscape contractors.
-Therma-HEXX also provides the necessary coordination between the general, hardscape and mechanical contractors as well as the architect and paver supplier.
+The panel, tube interconnects; supply and return pipes, manifolds, and mechanical system design are provided in a clear set of plans for the installing contractors.
+Therma-HEXX provides an onsite instructor to train and certify first-time mechanical and hardscape contractors.
+Therma-HEXX also provides the necessary coordination between the general, hardscape, and mechanical contractors as well as the architect and paver supplier.

 Pavers that are designed to be set on a 24” grid are 23 7/8” square.
 This allows for a 1/8” spacer on the pedestal which allows for drainage between the pavers.
 Some manufacturers call their pavers 24” when they are actually 23.5” or 600mm.
 These would be set on a 23 5/8” grid.
 Porcelain pavers that are manufactured in Europe are 600mm.

 ThermaPANEL units are designed to rest directly on the pedestal adding only 3/8” to the height of the pedestal before the paver is set on top of the panel unit.
 The rigid insulation is cut away at the corners to allow the insulation to be located below the top of the pedestal.
-A ½” PE-RT tube in the shape of an S connects each panel to the next panel using a factory fusion welded connection and is channeled within the 1” insulation.
-The S tube allows the panels which are connected into rows up to 48’ long to be folded up and packed into 7’ x 2’ x 2’ boxes for delivery to the jobsite.
-Each panel is permanently labelled with its section, zone and row number for easy installation and maintenance.
+A ½” PE-RT tube in the shape of an S connects each panel to the next panel using a factory fusion-welded connection and is channeled within the 1” insulation.
+The S tube allows the panels which are connected into rows up to 48’ long to be folded up and packed into 7’ x 2’ x 2’ boxes for delivery to the job site.
+Each panel is permanently labeled with its section, zone, and row number for easy installation and maintenance.

 Each row is connected to a nearby manifold that controls balanced flow to all of the rows within the system.
 The manifold(s) can be placed beneath the pavers or in a cabinet built into the parapet or wall.
 They need to be accessible.